 Window: The Jibsail shall have a rectangular window measuring 12" high and 24" wide.
 The forward lower comer of the window shall be located as shown on the sail plan of Figure 6.
 Tolerance on all window dimensions shall be ± 4".
 A single jib tell- tale window not to exceed a total of 25 square inches is allowed.

+Amendment October 2012: Two windows are allowed on the bottom 1/3 of the jib (as measured perpendicular from the foot to the head) with an area not to exceed 700 square inches.
+There are no restrictions on proximity to luff or tack.
+There are no restrictions on materials used for the window.
+The increased window area and location are optional.
+An additional single jib tell-tale window not to exceed a total of 25 inches is allowed

 Sheets for the jibsail shall be rigged and controlled outside the mast shrouds.
 No part of the jib sheet passing through the fairlead or block shall be inboard of the inside edge of the fairlead track.
 Jib fairlead tracks shall not be located outside of the area originally provided by the factory.
 In addition, they shall conform to the measurements shown in Figure 2.